adnzaki/ss-paging/docs/search.md

 </template>
 ```
 :::
-As you can see above, searching data in SSPaging is very simple.
-Simply call the `filter()` method and bind the `search` state, and searching is done in the background.
+As shown above, searching data in SSPaging is simple.
+Just call the `filter()` method and bind the `search` state, and the search will be performed in the background.